- tramadol hydrochloride

 The elimination of tramadol may be prolonged/ delayed.
 In these patients prolongation of the dosage intervals should be carefully considered according to the patient's requirements.
 The usual initial dosage should be used but in severe hepatic impairment the dosage interval should be increased to 12 hours.

 As tramadol is only removed very slowly by haemodialysis or haemofiltration, post- dialysis administration to maintain analgesia is not usually necessary.
 In these patients the dosage intervals should be carefully considered according to the patients requirements.

 For oral administration.

-The capsules are to be taken whole, not divided or chewed, with sufficient liquid, independent of meals.
+The capsules are to be taken whole, not divided or chewed, with sufficient liquid, with or without food.

 Tramadol is contraindicated:

 - in hypersensitivity to tramadol or any of the excipients listed in section 6.1,

 - in acute intoxication with alcohol, hypnotics, analgesics, opioids, or psychotropic medicinal products,